unm-historiography/2015-spring/lévi-strauss/Emily.Summary.2Mar.md

 #####The ‘primitive’ mind

--Utilitarian conception vs. Affective conception (theirs is an inferior kind of thought vs. a different kind of thought)
+-*Utilitarian* conception vs. *Affective* conception (theirs is an inferior kind of thought vs. a different kind of thought)

 -Cultures develop different skill sets for their environment dictated by what they need